TerjeLonoy/Android-Certificate-Preparation/Readme.md

 ### 2c.
 Construct a layout using XML or Java code
 Read about [Androids Layout Documentation][2ca] and see example in [activity_main.xml][2cb]

+### 2d.
+Create a custom view class and add it to a layout
+To create a custom view, you have to extend the View Class, or any existing children of the View Class such as TextView.
+See [CustomViewActivity][2da] for an example.

+A View has two very important functions that should always be implemented. onDraw() will pass along a Canvas that lets you can draw elements on it, while onMeasure() will let the application know how much space the custom View should take.

+Custom View's can take any number of attributes, and should be defined in [values/attrs.xml][2db], these attributes is handled by CustomViewActivity in this example.
+And is passed along from our layout ([activity_customview.xml][2dc]).

+Read about [Androids Creating Custom Views Documentation][2dd].

 ## 3. Persistent Data Storage

 ## 4. Testing and Debugging